Minor Head Injury

 Managing at home

-During the 24 hours following your head injury, you and/or a caregiver should watch for symptoms, such as increasing drowsiness and/or confusion.
+During the 24 hours after a head injury, you or a caregiver should watch for symptoms such as increasing drowsiness or confusion.
 These symptoms can point to a more serious injury.

 The following strategies can help you manage a head injury at home: